MICHELE NORRIS, Host:

 FERGUSON: Based on the principle that black people are not dark- skinned white people.

 BLAIR: And, says Ferguson, that African-Americans are a separate, viable market.
 She says there have always been many American cultures.

-Mr. MICHAEL JACKSON (Singer): (Singing) I'm going to make a change for once in my life.
+MICHAEL JACKSON: (Singing) I'm going to make a change for once in my life.

 BLAIR: His death affected millions, whether you're a fan or a former fan or just recognize his influence.

 ROSENBERG: It was enormous because we were united in a way that we aren't normally.
 It added significance to the event.